 We do not intend to acquire securities issued by any investment company, including other business development companies, that exceed the limits imposed by the 1940 Act.
 Under these limits, we generally cannot acquire more than 3% of the voting stock of any investment company (as defined in the 1940 Act), invest more than 5% of the value of our total assets in the securities of one such investment company or invest more than 10% of the value of our total assets in the securities of such other investment companies in the aggregate.
+SEC rules permit us to exceed these limits, subject to certain conditions.
 With regard to that portion of our portfolio invested in securities issued by investment companies, it should be noted that such investments might subject our stockholders to additional expenses.